How to make your kitchen smell amazing: make this butternut squash spinach lasagna.

 If you don’t want to make the whole thing ahead, you can take care of the butternut squash puree a few days in advance or the day before.
 Follow the directions below for roasting the squash and store it in the fridge in a sealed container until ready to use (or in the freezer if you want to prep it more than 3 days in advance).

-Holiday Meal: Butternut Squash & Spinach Lasagna
+Butternut Squash Lasagna

 Ingredients

-- 1/2 butternut squash chopped in half
+- 1/2 large butternut squash

-- 4 TBSP olive oil divided
+- 2 TBSP olive oil

 - 2 tsp ground sage